Rsantct/pe.audio.sys/pe.audio.sys/README.md

 This way, the loudness compensation feature of the calibrated volume control of pe.audio.sys will apply the appropriate contour curve when you listen below your reference SPL (level = 0 dBSPL).

 It is planned to provide a servo feature for tracking the monitored LU then auto adjust the LU offset compensation.
-The monitored LU could be reset also when the track metadata info changes.

 <a href="url"><img src="https://github.com/Rsantct/pe.audio.sys/blob/master/pe.audio.sys/doc/images/LU_monitor.png" align="center" width="400" ></a>